Deep Nets: What have they ever done for Vision?: Deep Nets and Biological Vision

 \section{Deep Nets and Biological Vision}

-Deep Nets have a lot to offer for studying biological vision systems and, in particular, disciplines like cognitive science, neuroscience and psychology which aim at understanding the mind and the brain.
+Deep Nets have much to offer for studying biological vision systems and, in particular, disciplines like cognitive science, neuroscience and psychology which aim at understanding the mind and the brain.
 They can help develop and test computational theories by exploiting the availability of big data while raising the possibility of understanding the brain by relating the artificial neurons in Deep Nets to real neurons in the brain.
-But they also have significant limitations for both modeling real neural circuits and human cognitive abilities.
+In turn, studies of biological vision show that human infants acquire visual abilities in ways that are very different from current machine learning algorithms, which may suggest alternative learning strategies.
+In addition, real biological neurons and neural circuits are very different from those in artificial neural networks, which suggests new neural architectures to explore.